MilanLund/kentico-cloud-delivery-js-sdk/README.md

 ## Notification

 This is an unofficial SDK for the Kentico Cloud Delivery API.
-The SDK is currently under development, it is not fully tested and might change without guarantee of backward compatibility.
+The SDK is a personal project, and you are welcome to get involved in the development.
+It has been designed to fit websites on [Express.js](https://expressjs.com/) using the [Pug](https://pugjs.org/) template engine.
+However, the design may suit various scenarios and tech stacks.

 ### Breaking changes